Our North Carolina estate and elder estate and elder law attorneys are committed to honoring the life, work and charity of every individual.

-When a loved one dies, the administration of the estate can be complicated, even in cases where the person had plans in place.
+When a loved one dies, the administration of the estate can be complicated, even in cases where the deceased had plans in place.
 So it’s important to get it right from the beginning.

 Executors, administrators, trustees, and beneficiaries all have unique rights and roles to play in the probate process.
-The knowledgeable Raleigh estate lawyers at the Brady Cobin Law Group, PLLC, have more than 35 years of experience helping families navigate this complex process.
+The knowledgeable North Carolina Estate Administration Lawyers at the Brady Cobin Law Group, PLLC have more than 35 years of experience helping families navigate this complex process.
 We understand the emotional and financial pressures surviving family members may be dealing with, so we work to ensure estates are handled efficiently and correctly from the start.

-Estate administration — also known as probate — is the process of settling the legal and financial affairs of someone who has died.
+Estate administration — which often involves probate — is the process of settling the legal and financial affairs of someone who has died.
 Although some smaller estates can be administered without the assistance of an attorney, more complex cases require a lawyer’s involvement.

 When you’re dealing with probate, it’s important to remember that it is a complex and time-consuming process.
 You’ll have to petition the probate court to get started, satisfy the court’s requirements, and even then, there is still a long road ahead.
-It can be difficult to pull together all the assets and property of an estate, to value the assets, and to settle the estate’s debts.
+It can be difficult to meet the legal notification requirements, pull together all the assets and property of an estate, value the assets, and settle the estate’s debts in compliance with legal rules.
 Through all of this, family disputes and other conflicts may occur.
-Our experienced Raleigh estate administration lawyers know how to navigate all of these problems and find a solution that works.
+Our experienced North Carolina estate administration lawyers know how to navigate all of these problems and find a solution that works.

 Whether you are just starting probate or already moving through the process, our law firm is here to help.
 Our trusted legal team can provide: